Hazelnuts: Benefits, Nutrition, And Risks

 Which is better, hazelnuts or walnuts?

-Hazelnuts are richer in vitamins, minerals, carbs, and fiber than walnuts.
-Also, they have less saturated fat and sodium compared with walnuts (13), (17).
+There are multiple health benefits of walnuts.
+They support brain function and improve bone health.
+On the other hand, hazelnuts are richer in vitamins, minerals, carbs, and fiber than walnuts.
+Also, they have less saturated fat and sodium compared to walnuts (13), (17).

 Do hazelnuts increase testosterone?